Worrawoot Srimaka

-Worrawoot Srimaka (Thai: วรวุฒิ ศรีมะฆะ) is a Thai football coach and former player.
+Worrawoot Srimaka (Thai: วรวุฒิ ศรีมะฆะ) is a Thai professional football manager and former player. who is the consultant and head coach of Thai League 1 club Ratchaburi.
 He was a striker who scored 29 goals for the Thailand national football team.

 Club career

 His career began in 1991 with Thai Farmers Bank.
 He won the Thai League three times, AFC Champions League twice and the Queen's Cup once.
 In 1996, he moved to BEC Tero Sasana and won two Thai League titles.
 In 2003, his team reached the final of the AFC Champions League, losing to Al Ain.
 He was the top scorer in the 2001–02 Thai League.
 In the 2002–03 season, he went to Malaysia to play for Kelantan FA and then joined Bình Định in Vietnam in 2004.
 In the 2005 AFC Champions League, he scored a goal against a Thai club, Krung Thai Bank.
 He returned to Thailand to play for Chonburi and left for Customs Department in the summer of 2008.
 He ended his career with Chula United, whom he joined in 2009.